Elon’s Dining Services has taken on a number of sustainability initiatives.

 Dining Services uses compostable products, such as cups, cold to-go containers and straws.
 The napkins used are made from 100% recycled paper.
 The paper hot cups contain 10% post-consumer recycled fiber, and the to-go plastic bags are biodegradable.

-The newest dining hall on campus, Colonnades Dining Hall, is one of many buildings on campus with numerous sustainable features.
+Lakeside Dining Hall and Colonnades Dining Hall are two of the many buildings on campus with numerous sustainable features.